ksevindik/spring-core-examples/README.md

 https://github.com/ksevindik/spring-core-examples/blob/2bd0797b8055a5ff957dfccd55caf2e4a2ef0f9f/src/test/kotlin/com/example/springcore/test/FooTest.kt#L15-L22

-If the configuration class with @Configuration annotation is defined within the BaseTest class, it will be discovered when test case within the SubTest class is run, but if there is an overriden bean definition within that configuration class it won't take effect.

-For the bean definition override to work, you must create a config class within the SubTest, and annotate both config classes either with @Configuration or @TestConfiguration.
-However, be aware of that if you annotate them with @Configuration, then the above limitation will be in act.
-Therefore, it is better to go with the @TestConfiguration.

 ### Usage of TestConfiguration

 The normal way to override any beans specific to the integration test class is to create an inner configuration class with